bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : The current interval in use for all updates (multicast and unicast) sent on this interface.
 Units are centiseconds.
   This is a 16-bit unsigned integer.

+babel-interface-hmac-keys:
+: List of references to the babel-hmac entries that apply to this interface.
+When an interface instance is created, all babel-hmac instances with babel-hmac-default-apply "true" will be included in this list.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-hmac-algorithm
+: The name of the HMAC algorithm used on this interface.
+  The value MUST be the same as one of the enumerations listed in the babel-hmac-algorithms parameter.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-hmac-verify
+: A Boolean flag indicating whether HMAC hashes in incoming Babel packets are required to be present and are verified.
+If this parameter is "true", incoming packets are required to have a valid HMAC hash.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-interface-dtls-certs:
+: List of references to the babel-dtls entries that apply to this interface.
+When an interface instance is created, all babel-dtls instances with babel-dtls-default-apply "true" will be included in this list.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-dtls-cached-info:
+: Indicates whether the cached_info extension is included in ClientHello and ServerHello packets.
+The extension is included if the value is "true".
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-dtls-cert-prefer:
+: List of supported certificate types, in order of preference.
+  The values MUST be among those listed in the babel-dtls-cert-types parameter.
+  This list is used to populate the server_certificate_type extension in a Client Hello.
+Values that are present in at least one instance in the babel-dtls-certs object of a referenced babel-dtls instance and that have a non-empty babel-cert-private-key will be used to populate the client_certificate_type extension in a Client Hello.

 babel-packet-log-enable:
 : Indicates whether packet logging is enabled